The Chocolate Festival at Jade Mountain

 a chocolate lover’s dream come true

 There are many chocolate festivals and events around the world that are merely comprised of chocolate tastings and demonstrations.
-At the Chocolate Festival at Jade Mountain you get to visit the plantation where the cacao is grown, learn about the harvest, fermenting, and drying of the cocoa beans, and then eat the chocolate made from those beans — in addition to tastings, demonstrations, and a decadent menu sprinkled with delicious creations made using the cocoa and other fresh ingredients grown right on the resort’s own Emerald Estate plantation.
+At the Chocolate Festival at Jade Mountain we visited the plantation where the cacao is grown, learned about the harvest, fermenting, and drying of the cocoa beans, and then enjoyed the chocolate made from those beans — in addition to tastings, demonstrations, and a decadent menu sprinkled with delicious creations made using the cocoa and other fresh ingredients grown right on the resort’s own Emerald Estate plantation.

 chocolate at Jade Mountain